 An Aetna Medicare Supplement plan will pick up some of the remaining 20% or so of cost once Medicare has paid their portion, which is generally around 80%.
 The Aetna Supplement plan will only leave you with certain out-of-pocket costs, like the Part B deductible and small co-payments for Plan N, for example.

 Skilled Nursing facility care is also available through most plans, with either partial or total coverage.
 Long-Term care however is not.
 Foreign travel emergency expenses may also be covered up to 80%, but are subject to a deductible.
 Policyholders are also covered for the first three pints of blood.

 It is important to note that Medicare Supplement plans do not include prescription drug coverage, however Aetna offers those as well.
-The Aetna Medicare Rx Saver 2018 plan, which is a stand alone Part D drug plan, can be a good choice to combine with a Medigap plan.
-There are several other Aetna Medicare Part D plans available to choose from as well.
+Aetna Rx plans will be insured by SilverScript starting in 2020 due to the CVS Aetna merger.
+A Part D drug plan, is a good choice to combine with a Medigap plan.
+There are two SilverScript Part D plans available to choose from as well. the SilverScript Choice (PDP) and the SilverScript Choice Plus (PDP) are the options in 2020, and depending on what medications you may take, one may be a better fit over the other.
 To learn more, and see if your medications are in the formulary, you can view their drug coverage list.

 Overview of Available Plans from Aetna

 When considering an Aetna Medicare Supplement plan, you have several options.
 Aenta offers plans A, B, F, G, and N. Plans F, G, and N are available in most states with Aetna supplemental insurance plan G being the most popular.
 Depending on your budget and the amount of coverage you desire, each plan offers different options.
 The following list briefly describes an overview of each plan.